CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 ### Task 3: Deploy the Azure Resources

+In this task, you will deploy the required Azure resources using Terraform Infrastructure as Code by running commands in Azure Cloud Shell with the PowerShell environment.

 This lab utilizes Terraform Infrastructure as Code to deploy the necessary Azure resources.

 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, and select ***PowerShell*** environment.